I Am the Pretty Thing That Lives in the House: Reception

+Critical response

-Rotten Tomatoes, a review aggregator, reports that 59% of 22 surveyed critics gave the film a positive review; the average rating is 5.8/10.
+On Rotten Tomatoes, a review aggregator, the film reports that 59% of 22 surveyed critics gave the film a positive review; the average rating is 5.8/10.
 On Metacritic, the film has a score of 68 out of 100 based on 8 reviews, indicating "generally favorable" reviews.

 Dennis Harvey of Variety wrote that the film's atmosphere can not overcome its minimalist and familiar writing.
 Stephen Dalton of The Hollywood Reporter called it "classy vintage horror with a literary flavor" and compared it to the works of David Lynch, Stanley Kubrick, and Roman Polanski.
 April Wolfe of The Village Voice described it as "the most atmospherically faithful adaptation ever of a Shirley Jackson book that never existed" and concluded that the film was "the very best of gothic horror."
 In rating it 2/5 stars, Nigel M. Smith of The Guardian wrote, "Osgood Perkins layers on the dread in his haunted house thriller.
 But as it becomes clear that there's no worthwhile story, the scares dissipate fast."
 A. A. Dowd of The A.V.
 Club called it a creepy, slow burn drama that works despite its lack of a conventional payoff.